 I think kitchen cabinet hardware is one of the most important details in a kitchen.
 When building or remodeling a kitchen, choosing the hardware can actually be quite challenging.
 What size, finish, and placement are all among the questions people struggle with.
 All three play an important role in the overall look of your kitchen.
 Investing in timeless hardware pieces such as knobs, pulls, and handles can create an elegant and classic look that will last for years.
 Here are a few timeless kitchen hardware ideas that will stand the test of time and a couple of suggestions and tips that will help you choose the perfect hardware for your kitchen.

-Choosing the hardware finish that is the right for you can be as simple as the color you like best.
+Choosing the hardware finish that is right for you can be as simple as the color you like best.
 The days of matching metal finishes to every other metal in the room are over.
 I actually like the look of using a couple of different finishes.

 For instance, we used antique bass for our cabinet hardware while our light fixtures are black.
-We also added a brushed nickel faucet in our kitchen island which ties in with our stainless appliances.
+We also added a brushed nickel faucet to our kitchen island which ties in with our stainless appliances.
 So we have several different metal finishes, and believe it or not, it works!